LucinoGarcia/Portfolio/README.md

 ## Brain-Controlled Prosthetic Gesture Classification
-- Created a convolutional neural network to classify EEG signals to control a UR5e robot arm, serving as a brain-controlled prosthetic.
+- Developed a convolutional neural network (CNN) for classifying EEG signals to control a UR5e robot arm, achieving a high accuracy of 92%.
-- Collected 1000 EEG samples for each of the four predetermined gestures and a negative classification using an OpenBCI Electrode Cap.
-Manually verified and filtered EEGs using a Buttersworth filter.
-- Initially explored Decision Trees and various machine learning techniques, resulting in accuracies close to random guessing (~20%).
-Opted for a CNN due to its effectiveness with spatial data.
+- Collected and filtered 1000 EEG samples for four predetermined gestures and a negative classification, initially exploring Decision Trees and other techniques before opting for the CNN due to its effectiveness with spatial data. <br>
-- Chose accuracy as the performance metric due to balanced classes and safety considerations for the robot arm.
-Achieved a model accuracy of 92% with the CNN.
-- Despite the promising accuracy, the project was complex and prone to errors, particularly during data collection.
-The CNN's numerous tunable parameters and signal processing steps required meticulous, isolated parameter tuning for optimization.

 ![Image](/images/BME_CM.png)